-Sportsmanship — an often neglected fundamental of sports.
+Sportsmanship is an often neglected fundamental of sports.
 It’s an area of competition that gets plenty of attention, but for all the wrong reasons.
+Practicing proper etiquette shows respect to your opponent or other fellow members, ultimately making the game more enjoyable for all.
+Here are some tennis sportsmanship rules you should follow.

 The pouting, the crying, the trash talking, the gloating.
 We’ve become so accustomed to these behaviors that we lose a significant factor of enjoyment for the sport itself.
 So the next time you head out on the court, here are some do’s and do not’s in the world of good sportsmanship.